-1. The validity of a wanted defendant's (convicted person's) passport, of a citizen of Georgia or a neutral travel document) shall be suspended until the execution of the judgement, until the completion of the criminal prosecution.

-2. The prosecutor may, at any time before the date provided for by paragraph of this article, issue a decree revoking the suspension of a passport of a citizen of Georgia, or of a neutral travel document.
+- 1. The validity of a wanted defendant's (convicted person's) passport, of a citizen of Georgia or a neutral travel document) shall be suspended until the execution of the judgement, until the completion of the criminal prosecution. - 2.
+The prosecutor may, at any time before the date provided for by paragraph of this article, issue a decree revoking the suspension of a passport of a citizen of Georgia, or of a neutral travel document.

-3. The prosecutor shall immediately notify the Public Service Development Agency of the issuance of a decree revoking the suspension of a passport of a citizen of Georgia or of a neutral travel document.

-4. A person whose passport of a citizen of Georgia, or a neutral travel document has been suspended, may notify the Public Service Development Agency of the revocation of the suspension of the passport/document.
+- 3. The prosecutor shall immediately notify the Public Service Development Agency of the issuance of a decree revoking the suspension of a passport of a citizen of Georgia or of a neutral travel document. - 4.
+A person whose passport of a citizen of Georgia, or a neutral travel document has been suspended, may notify the Public Service Development Agency of the revocation of the suspension of the passport/document.

-Article $165^1$ - Search of an accused/convicted person escaped when removing/transferring him/her from a penitentiary facility or another placement, or during his/her extradition
+Article 1651 - Search of an accused/convicted person escaped when removing/transferring him/her from a penitentiary facility or another placement, or during his/her extradition

-On the motion of the Director of the Penitentiary Department of the Ministry of Corrections of Georgia, a prosecutor shall issue a resolution on searching an accused/convicted person escaped when removing/transferring him/her from a penitentiary facility or another placement, or during his/her extradition, through the police authorities.
+On the motion of the General Director of the state sub-agency institution operating within the system of the Ministry of Justice of Georgia - the Special Penitentiary Service ('the Special Penitentiary Service'), a prosecutor shall issue a resolution on searching an accused/convicted person escaped when removing/transferring him/her from a penitentiary facility or another placement, or during his/her extradition, through the police authorities.